Lower Great Highway Pedestrian Improvements Project

 The goal of the Lower Great Highway Pedestrian Improvements Project is to increase pedestrian safety and comfort along Lower Great Highway by implementing near- and medium-term pedestrian improvements and traffic calming measures.
 The project was born out of community concerns around pedestrian safety, particularly when Upper Great Highway is closed.

-The SFMTA Board of Directors approved the near-term measures on Tuesday, October 16.
-Staff have since been preparing work orders for our SFMTA sign and painting crews.
-However, with the large number of projects around the city and poor weather conditions this winter, our crews are still working through a construction backlog.
+The SFMTA Board of Directors approved the near-term measures on Tuesday, October 16, 2018.
 Implementation of the near-term measures is expected later this year.

 To see a map of the coming near-term improvements, click here.
-The revised near-term proposals includes:
+The revised near-term project includes:

 - Red visibility zones (daylighting) (-20 parking spaces)